Presentations

 Elizabeth Perry is a Coach Community Manager at BetterUp.
 She uses strategic engagement strategies to cultivate a learning community across a global network of Coaches through in-person and virtual experiences, technology-enabled platforms, and strategic coaching industry partnerships.
 With over 3 years of coaching experience and a certification in transformative leadership and life coaching from Sofia University, Elizabeth leverages transpersonal psychology expertise to help coaches and clients gain awareness of their behavioral and thought patterns, discover their purpose and passions, and elevate their potential.
 She is a lifelong student of psychology, personal growth, and human potential as well as an ICF-certified ACC transpersonal life and leadership Coach.

-6 presentation skills and how to improve them, 3 stand-out professional bio examples to inspire your own, tell a story they can't ignore these 10 tips will teach you how, how to make a presentation interactive and exciting, your guide to what storytelling is and how to be a good storyteller, reading the room gives you an edge — no matter who you're talking to, 18 effective strategies to improve your communication skills, writing an elevator pitch about yourself: a how-to plus tips, how to disagree at work without being obnoxious, the importance of good speech: 5 tips to be more articulate, the 11 tips that will improve your public speaking skills, 30 presentation feedback examples, fear of public speaking overcome it with these 7 tips, how to not be nervous for a presentation — 13 tips that work (really), 8 clever hooks for presentations (with tips), stay connected with betterup, get our newsletter, event invites, plus product insights and research..
+6 presentation skills and how to improve them, how to write a speech that your audience remembers, 8 clever hooks for presentations (with tips), 3 stand-out professional bio examples to inspire your own, how to not be nervous for a presentation — 13 tips that work (really), the importance of good speech: 5 tips to be more articulate, how the minto pyramid principle can enhance your communication skills, your guide to what storytelling is and how to be a good storyteller, how to disagree at work without being obnoxious, the 11 tips that will improve your public speaking skills, 30 presentation feedback examples, fear of public speaking overcome it with these 7 tips, stay connected with betterup, get our newsletter, event invites, plus product insights and research..

 3100 E 5th Street, Suite 350 Austin, TX 78702